DriveSmart-MobileTeam/dstracker_lite_integration_sample/README.md

 dsTrackerLite.stop();
 //...
 ```

+The events are sent as they are collected, but it is that the tracking is finished and not all the events have been sent.
+This can happen, for example, when the device does not have internet connection.

-To send the trip to the servers for processing, it is necessary to invoke the method *upload(this)*.
+To force send the trip to the servers for processing, it is necessary to invoke the method *upload(this)*.
 ```
 //...
 dsTrackerLite.upload(service);